ViuTheLumberjack/Apollo_TMS/readme.md

 The project has been deployed on Railway.
 The API Documentation can be accessed at [ApolloTMS/Swagger](https://apollotms-production.up.railway.app/swagger/).
-You can also find the Redoc Dicumentation under [ApolloTMS/Redoc](https://apollotms-production.up.railway.app/redoc/).
+You can also find the Redoc Documentation under [ApolloTMS/Redoc](https://apollotms-production.up.railway.app/redoc/).

 ## Documentation 📖